-The Bachelor of Science in interdisciplinary mathematics requires MTH 112, 113, 117, 121, 311 or 321, 391 and 392, as well as seven additional 3 to 4 hour classroom courses (not individual studies).
+The bachelor of science in interdisciplinary mathematics requires MST 112, 113, 117, 121, 311 or 321, 391 and 392, as well as seven additional 3 to 4-hour classroom courses (not individual studies).
 These seven courses must be in math or the focused collateral area and must consist of at least three math courses above 116 with at least one being at the 300 level or above; also, the seven courses must consist of at least three focused collateral courses at the 200 level or above.
-These collateral courses require approval by an advisory committee, and they cannot be double counted for any other major at the university.
+These collateral courses require approval by an advisory committee, and they cannot be double counted for any other major at the University.
 Finally, the 391/392 senior project should have some ties to the collateral area.

-A minor in mathematics requires MTH 112, either 113 or 121, and four other courses of at least 3 hours each numbered higher than MTH 105, two of which must be numbered above 200.
-Credit is allowed for either MTH 107 or 109, but not both.
+A minor in mathematics requires MST 112, either 113 or 121, and four other courses of at least 3 hours each numbered higher than MST 105, two of which must be numbered above 200.
+Credit is allowed for either MST 107 or 109, but not both.

 The Bachelor of Science Degree in Mathematical Economics.
-The Department of Mathematics and the Department of Economics offer a joint major leading to a Bachelor of Science degree in mathematical economics.
+The Department of Mathematics and Statistics and the Department of Economics offer a joint major leading to a bachelor of science degree in mathematical economics.
 This interdisciplinary program offers the student an opportunity to apply mathematical methods to the development of economic theory, models, and quantitative analysis.
-The major has the following course requirements: MTH 112, 113, 121, 254, 255; ECN 150, 205, 207, 210, 211, 215, 218; one of MST 354, ECN 216 and ECN 217; one of ECN 222, 223, 252, 274 and 275; and two additional (3h) courses chosen with the approval of the program advisers.
-Students selecting the joint major must receive permission from both the Department of Mathematics and the Department of Economics.
+The major has the following course requirements: MST 112, 113, 121, 254; ECN 150, 210, 211, 215, 218; one of MST 354, ECN 216 and ECN 217; one of ECN 222, 223, 252, 274 and 275; and two additional (3h) courses chosen with the approval of the program advisers.
+Students selecting the joint major must receive permission from both the Department of Mathematics and Statistics and the Department of Economics.
 Prior to declaring the major, students must have a minimum grade of C or AP credit in ECN 150 and MST 112.
 Graduation requirements include a grade of at least a C- in MST 113, MST 121, ECN 210 and ECN 211.

 The Bachelor of Science Degree in Mathematical Business.
-The Department of Mathematics and the School of Business offer a joint major leading to a Bachelor of Science degree in mathematical business.
+The Department of Mathematics and Statistics and the School of Business offer a joint major leading to a bachelor of science degree in mathematical business.
 This interdisciplinary program, consisting of no more than 48 hours, prepares students for careers in business with a strong background in mathematics.
-The major has the following course requirements: MTH 205 or both 113 and 206, or both 113 and 121; 253, 256, and 353; ACC 221; BEM 211, 221, 241, 251, 261, 311, 388, 392; FIN 231 and a minimum of two additional (3h) courses chosen from among mathematics and business, not both courses chosen from business, with the mathematics courses being chosen from three-hour courses at the 300 level or higher, excluding 381.
-The following courses are prerequisites for admission into this major: MTH 112, ACC 111, and ECN 150.
-CSC 111, 112, and MTH 251 are strongly recommended electives.
-Students electing this joint major must receive permission from both the Department of Mathematics and the School of Business.
-To graduate from Wake Forest University with a major in mathematical business, the student must satisfy the requirements for graduation of both the Department of Mathematics and the School of Business.
+The major has the following course requirements: MST 205 or both 113 and 206, or both 113 and 121; 253, 256, and 353; ACC 221; BEM 211, 221, 241, 251, 261, 388, 392; FIN 231 and a minimum of two additional (3h) courses chosen from among mathematics and business, not both courses chosen from business, with the mathematics and statistics courses being chosen from 3-hour courses at the 300 level or higher, excluding 381.
+The following courses are prerequisites for admission into this major: MST 112, ACC 111, and ECN 150.
+CSC 111, 112, and MST 251 are strongly recommended electives.
+Students electing this joint major must receive permission from both the Department of Mathematics and Statistics and the School of Business.
+To graduate from Wake Forest University with a major in mathematical business, the student must satisfy the requirements for graduation of both the Department of Mathematics and Statistics and the School of Business.
 Refer to the description in this bulletin for the admission, continuation, and graduation requirements of the School of Business.